meipp/everytime.js/README.md

 ```

 ## Install
-everytimejs can be installed from [npmjs](https://www.npmjs.com/package/everytime.js) with
+everytime.js can be installed from [npmjs](https://www.npmjs.com/package/everytime.js) with
 ```
 npm i everytime.js
 ```